LeonQ8/WhatHaveYouDone/README.md

 - Unlimited days with up to 50 notes per day, keyboard-friendly quick add shortcuts, and inline editing.
 - TODO tracker with creation timestamps, optional deadlines, completion toggles, and deletion controls.
 - Automatic dark/light theme detection with manual toggle and persistent preference.
+- Weekly note groups with collapsible summaries labelled by date range.
-- Optional password lock stored locally and a one-click export of all data as JSON.
+- Link and photo attachments for each note plus quick import/export of your data as JSON.
 - Responsive, minimalist UI with subtle animations and motivational messaging.

 ## Getting Started